-The school gives new meaning to "child centred" and recognises the uniqueness of each child and strives to fulfil the specific needs of every child through the formation and imparting of appropriate educational programs.
-Our aim is to provide a sound educational framework that will equip pupils with the skills and values to make a worthwhile contribution to society and ultimately achieve personal development.
+The school gives new meaning to "child-centred" and recognises the uniqueness of each child and strives to fulfil the specific needs of every child.
+To assist this process, we have engaged a Paediatrician who visits the school each term to work with staff and families to ensure this process.
+We aim to provide a sound educational framework that will equip pupils with the skills to make a worthwhile contribution to society and ultimately achieve personal development.
 The school is proud of all students for their performance and participation in school, system and state-based initiatives.